Impact Stories

 2025 isn’t just about one epic year - it’s about creating something that lasts and showing Rotherham’s young people that this town is full of possibilities.
 It’s about time we backed ourselves and showed the world what Rotherham can do.

-Mia hollingsworth smith testimonial
+Mia hollingsworth smith

 After achieving an English degree from Oxford and an English MA at York, I am now back home working as a Children’s Capital of Culture trainee, full-circling back to my Rotherham roots.